Brendan Shoebridge, Ian Gaillard, Simon Clough

 Dr Mariann Lloyd-Smith toxic expert who is very familiar with the UK situation.

-The team is volunteering and willing to sleep on floors etc., but there are the inevitable plane fares and the costs of travel in the UK and related living expenses.
+The team will sleep on floors etc., but in addition to the plane fares (already bought!
+Thank you!), are the inevitable costs of travel in the UK and related living expenses during the tour.

 Can you help this to happen?